 That you don’t need to DO anything or ACHIEVE anything to BE worthy.

-You don’t find self worth by attaching it to something outside of yourself, then chasing it.
+Because self worth isn’t found by attaching it to something outside of yourself, then pursuing it.

 Far more empowering is to see through the Matrix and quit the chase altogether.